kfdf/intrusive-index/README.md

 ```

 ----------------
-## IndexIterator
+## Sequence

-`IndexIterator` is returned when enumerating an index, it has methods to build linq-like queries for some common operations, like joins (inner and outer) and sorts, but using its functionality is strictly optional.
-In the end `IndexIterator` is just an iterable so any similar library can be used to query the data.
+`Sequence` is returned when enumerating an index, it has methods to build linq-like queries for some common operations, like joins (inner and outer) and sorts, but using its functionality is strictly optional.
+In the end `Sequence` is just an iterable so any similar library can be used to query the data.
 The sequences returned by the  build-in methods behave like one would expect typical linq-like sequences to behave.
 They are lazy, streaming and try not to buffer data when possible.
 There are two kinds of methods of this class, some methods create a new sequence from the current, and others execute (or consume) it.

 --------------
 ### nextValue
 ```js
 nextValue(): T | undefined
 ```
 This method returns the next value if it is available, or `undefined` otherwise.
 While the standard `next` method seems to be heavily optimized, there seem to cases when it has some non-trivial overhead.
-So, to be on the safe side `nextValue` is used internally by the `IndexIterator` instances.
+So, to be on the safe side `nextValue` is used internally by the `Sequence` instances.

 -------------
 ### consumers